shreyash1086/Mini-Projects/README.md

-# Mini Projects
+# Mini Projects/ Assignment
-### This repo contails all the mini projects I have created while learining the Web Development
+# This repo contails all the mini projects and Assignments I have created while learining the Web Development